 Shoulder and Elbow Care

 The shoulder and elbow experts at Beacon Orthopaedics are dedicated to helping patients throughout Greater Cincinnati and Dayton find relief from pain.
 Our board-certified orthopedic surgeons will determine the underlying cause of your elbow or shoulder pain and create a treatment plan to help you regain strength and mobility.
-Depending on your needs, your orthopedic surgeon may recommend care ranging from regenerative medicine ad physical therapy to arthroscopic surgery, or a partial or total joint replacement.
+Depending on your needs, your orthopedic surgeon may recommend care ranging from orthobiologics ad physical therapy to arthroscopic surgery, or a partial or total joint replacement.
 Our doctors are specialists in their fields, so you can count on their expertise, experience, and knowledge of treatment options to solve your shoulder and elbow pain and get you back to the life you love.

 Common Shoulder and Elbow Injuries and Conditions

 - Dislocated Shoulder

 - Labral Tear